 - Can I complete my entire program online or on weekends?

-- The Online MBA, Online MS in Marketing and Online MS in Business Analytics are the only programs where it is possible to complete the entire curriculum online.
-While online and weekend courses are available in our Full-Time MBA, Evening MBA, MS programs and Advanced Certificate, it is not possible to complete the entire program by taking only online or weekend classes.
+- The Online MBA, Online MS in Marketing, Online MS in Business Analytics, and Online MS in Finance are the only programs where it is possible to complete the entire curriculum online.
+While online and weekend courses are available in our MBA, MS, and Advanced Certificate programs, it is not possible to complete the entire program by taking only online or weekend classes.

 Admission CriteriaCompare Programs